chrismarquezz/classlink-integration-demo/README.md

     -   `Classes`: Stores details for each class, such as the class name.
     -   `Enrollments`: Stores the relationships between users and classes.

-### 3. Data Serving API
+### 3. Authentication & Secure API

--   **Services:** AWS Lambda (`classlink-get-data`) & Amazon API Gateway
+-   **Services:** AWS Cognito, AWS Lambda (`get-user-specific-data`), & Amazon API Gateway
--   **Function:** This combination provides the bridge between our database and the frontend.
+-   **Function:** This is the core of our secure data flow.
+    -   **AWS Cognito** acts as our identity broker.
+It is configured with a User Pool and an OIDC Identity Provider to manage the SSO handshake with ClassLink.
-    -   **API Gateway** provides a simple, public, read-only HTTP endpoint.
-It is configured with CORS to securely grant our frontend permission to access the API.
+    -   **API Gateway** provides a secure HTTP endpoint that is protected by a **JWT Authorizer**.
+This authorizer automatically validates the ID Token sent from the frontend, ensuring only authenticated users can access the API.
-    -   When a request hits the endpoint, it triggers the `classlink-get-data` Lambda function, which scans the DynamoDB tables and returns the roster data as a single JSON object.
+    -   When a valid request is received, it triggers the `get-user-specific-data` Lambda function.
+This function uses the user's ID from the validated token to query DynamoDB and return only the data relevant to that specific user.

 ---